How to apply conditional formatting based on dates in Excel?

-Conditional formatting past dates
+Conditional formatting for past dates

-Conditional formatting future dates
+Conditional formatting for future dates

-Conditional formatting between two dates
+Conditional formatting for dates between two specific dates

 1. Select the cells you want to add the conditional formatting, click Home > Conditional Formatting > New Rule.